NailFec/schedule/README.md

 # schedule

-a python-based program to capture and analyze our daily schedule
+A python-based program to capture and analyze our daily schedule

+Contains:

+- capture.py
+- progress.py